lmmelstron/simple-todo-project/README.md

 # Simple todo app

 Simple porject that uses required libraries and my understanding of them.
-SPA allows you to add todos, change their status and filter them by it.
+SPA allows you to add todos, change their status, filter them by it and clear completed.

-No persistance, editing or clearing completed todos (might add later..)
+No persistance, editing (might add later..)

 ## Libs